moding-il/bizdoc.core/README.md

           });
 ```

-> Sometimes, the default identity managers will not answer all your organization needs.
-In which case, you can implement your own identity manager.
-See below how to create a custom identity manager.
+> If the available default identity managers donen't answer your organization needs, you can implement your own identity manager.
+See below how to create a [Custom Identity Manager](#custom).

-BizDoc offers additional services.
-These include:
+BizDoc offers additional services:

-* AddEscalateJob() - Escalates unattended documents
+* AddEscalate() - Escalate unattended documents
-* AddSummaryMailJob() - Pending documents, notifications and chat summary
+* AddSummaryMail() - Send @ of pending documents, notifications and chat summary
-* AddMailExecuteJob() - Analyze returning emails for action and forward document workflow.
-Feature comes in three configurations: IMAP, POP3 and Exchange.
+* AddMailExecute() - Analyze @ and forward document workflow.
+Three posible configurations: IMAP, POP3 and Exchange.
 Exchange require an additional reference to [Exchange](https://www.nuget.org/packages/BizDoc.Core.Exchange/).
-* AddExchangeRateJob() - Update currency exchange rate
+* AddExchangeRate() - Update currency exchange rate
 * AddSwagger() - Support Swagger

-You can set BizDoc client app behavior by updating the BizDocModule.forRoot() in your *app.module.ts* file.
+You can set BizDoc client app behavior by updating the BizDocModule.forRoot() in your _app.module.ts_ file.

 ```typescript
   imports: [BizDocModule.forRoot({